DapedarKeerthana6/DiceRollingApp/README.md

 # DiceRollingApp

-1.Introduction

-2.Features

-3.Learnings

-1. Introduction :

-This application is bulit using java , where user can click on button in the app to roll a dice. the output will be in the form of the image on the screen.
+This is a simple dice roller app for Android.
+It allows the user to roll a six-sided die and displays the result of the roll.

-2. Features :
+## Features

-A dice roller Application that has a Button to roll and updates the results on the screen in the form of the image.
+Roll a six-sided die on clicking on it

+Display the result of the roll rabdamly once rolled.

+### Usage

+Click on the Dice to generate a random number between 1 and 6.

+The result of the roll will be displayed.

-3. Learnings :
+#### Learnings

-i. learnt how to Add buttons, images and other Resources to the app,and add behavior for when the button is tapped.

-ii. learnt about the Activity.
+learnt about the activity , layouts and Resources.